Who likes expensive beer?

 Featured speakers

-Sandy is the Past-Chair of the Institute and Faculty of Actuaries Sustainability Board and Vice-Chair of the International Actuarial Association’s Climate Change and Sustainability Committee.
-He is the lead author of a series of collaborative research reports which bring together science and risk, seeking to improve policymaker level risk management.
-The latest report, ‘Planetary Solvency – finding our balance with nature’, explores how actuarial techniques can help society manage climate change and other risks.
+Sandy is the past chair of the Institute and Faculty of Actuaries Sustainability Board and is a member of the International Actuarial Association’s Climate Change and Sustainability Committee.
+He is the lead author of a series of collaborative research reports that bring together science and risk, seeking to improve policymaker-level risk management.

 Sandy’s personal mission is to help reconnect finance and the economy to nature and the biosphere to deliver a future worth living in.